Black Box Testing – Definition

 - Boundary Value Analysis

-Boundary Value Analysis is a software test design technique that involves determination of boundaries for input values and selecting values that are at the boundaries and just inside/outside of the boundaries as test data.
+Boundary Value Analysis is a software test design technique that involves the determination of boundaries for input values and selecting values that are at the boundaries and just inside/outside of the boundaries as test data.

 - Cause Effect Graphing

 Cause Effect Graphing is a software test design technique that involves identifying the cases (input conditions) and effects (output conditions), producing a Cause-Effect Graph, and generating test cases accordingly.